"The trumpet shall sound,

 In 1989 I abandoned my university studies in Marine Biology to enter seminary.
 I studied Western Philosophy in Santa María de los Angeles Seminary, in San Juan, and later studied Theology in San Ildefonso's Seminary in Toledo, Spain, and in Mount Saint Mary´s Seminary, in Maryland, United States of America.

-United States Virgin Islands, where I lived from then until the year
+Islands, where I lived from then until the year 2000.
+I now

-of Lieutenant Colonel and I have been deployed in operations at the
+the rank of Lieutenant Colonel and I have been deployed in

 The Pitons and the village of Soufriere.
 South-western Saint Lucia, Lesser Antilles.